 Where to stay in Crystal River

-For my stay in Crystal River, I stayed at The Plantation on Crystal River, a lovely historic hotel that resembles (you guessed it) an old antebellum plantation.
+For my stay in Crystal River, I stayed at The Plantation on Crystal River, a lovely historic hotel that was built in the 1960s (so no, it was never an actual plantation).
 The rooms are large and comfortable, and the pool is the perfect spot to relax after a day of sightseeing.

 The Plantation also has an on-site restaurant and offers its own dive shop and manatee tours, meaning you don't have to go far at all if you want to book a tour or rent a boat for the day.

 Some other hotels worth checking out in Crystal River include:

 - King's Bay Lodge – The top-rated hotel in Crystal River on TripAdvisor

 - Hampton Inn Crystal River – Also highly rated

 - Best Western Crystal River Resort – Overlooks the Crystal River

 If vacation rentals are more your speed, there are some great (and affordable) rentals available in Crystal River.
 Some to check out include:

 - A waterfront home with heated saltwater pool and bikes, kayaks, and paddle boards for guests to use

 - This 3-bedroom home on a quiet canal with a dock and kayaks